idef1x/mail-owncloud-docker/README.md

 - dovecot imap server
 - dovecot sieve for filtering rules
 - spamassassin for spam filtering
-- owncloud for files and calendar/contacts sync
+- Owncloud for files and calendar/contacts sync
 - mysql server to hold al mail and owncloud configurations/data

+NB: All latest versions on new build

 # Example usage